 For example, an employee might complain that they feel overworked and that this is having an adverse effect on their health.
 It’s easy to imagine how you might act on this sort of insight.
 Perhaps you could address your shift patterns, or find better ways to split a task so that nobody’s taking too much on?

 The Benefits of a Return to Work Plan

-> A return to work process will make employees feel valued and listened-to.
-It will demonstrate that you’re invested in their health and wellbeing, and that you’re willing to do all you can to accommodate their needs.
-In this way, a return to work process can reduce staff turnover and help you to retain your most skilled and experienced of workers.
+A return to work process will make employees feel valued and listened to.
+It will demonstrate that you’re invested in their health and wellbeing and that you’re willing to do all you can to accommodate their needs.
+In this way, a return to work process can reduce staff turnover and help you to retain your most skilled and experienced workers.

-> If you help ease your employees back into their roles after a period of absence, you’ll likely see an increase in your overall productivity.
+If you help ease your employees back into their roles after a period of absence, you’ll likely see an increase in your overall productivity.
 Even if your returning employees cannot yet work at full capacity, they’ll be able to do more for your business than would’ve been possible if they were absent.

 How to Develop a Return to Work Plan